You'll Never Walk Alone (Elvis Presley album)

 You'll Never Walk Alone is a compilation album by American singer and musician Elvis Presley, released in 1971 by RCA Records on the RCA Camden budget label.
 The album contains primarily previously released gospel recordings by Presley dating back as far as 1957, plus two unissued tracks.
-The album reached number 69 on the Billboard 200 chart and number 20 on the UK Singles Chart.
+The album reached number 69 on the Billboard 200 chart and number 20 on the UK Albums Chart.

 In the mid-1970s, RCA Records leased the rights to reissue certain recordings by Presley and other RCA Victor artists on the Camden label to the budget reissue label Pickwick Records.
 You'll Never Walk Alone was reissued by Pickwick with its original RCA cover art.
 Following Presley's unexpected death in August, 1977, demand for his recordings increased dramatically and RCA soon reclaimed the rights to their Camden/Pickwick recordings.
 You'll Never Walk Alone was first reissued on compact disc in 1987 in the "RCA Camden Classics" series.
 RCA reissued the album on CD a second time in 2006 along with most of Elvis' other RCA Camden budget albums.
 The album was certified Gold on March 27, 1992, Platinum on July 15, 1999, and 3× Platinum on January 6, 2004, by the Recording Industry Association of America.